YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/1_Tridentctl/README.md

 ## G. What's next

 Now that Trident is installed, you can proceed with :

-- [Scenario02](../../Scenario02):  Installing Prometheus & incorporate Trident's metrics
-Or you can directly go to
-- [Scenario04](../../Scenario04):  Configure your first NAS backends & storage classes
+- [Scenario02](../../Scenario02):  Configure your first NAS backends & storage classes
+- [Scenario03](../../Scenario03):  Installing Prometheus & incorporate Trident's metrics

 Or go back to the [FrontPage](https://github.com/YvosOnTheHub/LabNetApp)